greg-raven/Uncommon-Sense/_drafts/staging.md

 Today's political leaders demonstrate their low opinion of the public with every social law they pass.
 They believe that, if given the right to chose, the citizenry will probably make the wrong choice.
 Legislators not think any more in terms of persuading people; they feel the need to force their agenda on the public at the point of a bayonet and the barrel of a gun, in the name of the IRS, the SEC, the FDA, the DEA, the EPA, or a multitude of other ABCs of government authority.
 Mark Skousen

-For in a Republic, who is 'the country?'
+For in a Republic, who is "the country?"
 Is it the Government which is for the moment in the saddle?
 Why, the Government is merely a servant --- merely a temporary servant; it cannot be its prerogative to determine what is right and what is wrong, and decide who is a patriot and who isn't.
 Its function is to obey orders, not originate them.
 Mark Twain

 How you can win the population for war: At first, the statesman will invent cheap lying, that impute the guilt of the attacked nation, and each person will be happy over this deceit, that calm the conscience.
 It will study it detailed and refuse to test arguments of the other opinion.
 So he will convince step for step even therefrom that the war is just and thank God, that he, after this process of grotesque even deceit, can sleep better.
 Mark Twain